Home

 Tools for quantitative user analysis

-If you want to work with numbers and behavior tracking, these tools are your way to get started:
+If you want to work with numbers and behaviour tracking, these tools are your starting point:

-• Google Analytics/GA4: The classic for website tracking.
-Shows you page views, bounce rates, length of stay, goals, and more.
-GDPR-compliant, only with adjustments.
+• Google Analytics / GA4: The classic for website tracking.
+Shows page views, bounce rates, session duration, goals and more.
+GDPR-compliant, but only with adjustments.

 • Microsoft Clarity: Free tool with heatmaps and session replays.
-Statements about scroll depth, rage clicks and fast loading times are particularly exciting.
+Particularly useful for scroll depth, rage clicks and fast load times.

-• Mix panel: More intended for apps or more complex digital products.
+• Mixpanel: More suited for apps or complex digital products.
 Tracks user actions (“events”) and allows deep funnel analyses.

 Tools for qualitative user analysis

-If you want to understand why users act in a particular way, you need tools for feedback and monitoring:
+If you want to understand why users act in a particular way, you need tools for feedback and observation:

-• Hotjar: In addition to heat maps, it also offers surveys, session replays, and feedback widgets.
-Perfect for beginners
+• Hotjar: In addition to heatmaps, it also offers surveys, session replays, and feedback widgets.
+Ideal for beginners.

-• Typeform/Survicate/Google Forms: Tools for surveys and feedback forms.
-Flexible, easy and often free of charge.
+• Typeform / Survicate / Google Forms: Tools for surveys and feedback forms.
+Flexible, easy and often free.

-• Lookback.io: Particularly suitable for moderated usability tests with video and sound, e.g. via zoom or live session.
+• Lookback.io: Particularly suitable for moderated usability tests with video and audio, e.g. via Zoom or live session.

 A/B testing & experimentation tools